psobczyk/admixedMOSGWA/README.txt

-PValueBorder		size_type	only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number #SNPs of SNPs, to be used by the selection criteria
+PValueBorder		size_type	only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number #SNPs of SNPs, to be used by the selection criteria; not used if 0, which is the default

 Upon successful run, you will find (assuming output filename prefix "random_out") files with the names